• This section is for roleplays only.

 "Long time no see, huh?
 Surprised my family agreed to actually send me?"

 He spoke with a tenderness like they were old friends, and the laugh seemed to go stale as soon as it left his lips.
-She would be blind not to catch the way his eyes flee from her face, and the corner of her lip curled upward into the slightest smirk.
+She would've been blind not to catch the way his eyes fled from her face, and the corner of her lip curled upward into the slightest smirk.

 In better situations, she might feign recognition if out of respect than anything else, but this event provided little need for good graces.
 It was a competition, after all, and she was sure, at least, she knew the faces she'd need to watch out for; the snake-eyed daughters of Iolite who'd scrambled for her company in the academy, or the square, petulant face of Aventurine's sorry excuse for an oldest child.
 At the very least, they would hold their heads up high — such was the nature of nobility, and she was no different.